LeonardLaszlo/nw.js-armv7-binaries/README.md

 Hey, thanks for reading me.
 TLDR; The NW.js ARMv7 binaries are located under the [Releases][1] tab.

+## Contributing

+If you would like to support this project, the biggest contribution at the moment would be a self-hosted Github runner or a docker host on which the build will be executed.
+A virtual machine or access to a cloud ubuntu x64 instance would be nice as well.
+The building process is resource intensive, at least 10 GB of RAM, 4GB of swap, 110 GB of disk, are needed, and of course, as many CPUs as possible.

+Another way to support this project is to join as a maintainer, and fix the building script when it fails.

 ## Instructions for running your NW.js application on Linux ARMv7

 After downloading the archive and unpacking it, the NW.js binary can be executed on Linux ARMv7 devices with the following command: